dominickjay/dominickjay.com/src/content/writing/selecting-all-siblings-with-has.md

 <div class="pull-quote pull-quote--left">

-  It’s been notoriously difficult to select elements depending on their children
+  It's been notoriously difficult to select elements depending on their children

 </div>